akshadjaiswal/Namaste-JavaScript/README.md

     - We can pass functions inside a function as arguments and /or return a function(HOF).
 These ability are altogether known as First class function.
 It is programming concept available in some other languages too.

 # Episode 14 : Callbacks and Event Listeners
+- Callback Functions
+    - Functions are first class citizens ie. take a function A and pass it to another function B. Here, A is a callback function.
+So basically I am giving access to function B to call function A. This callback function gives us the access to whole Asynchronous world in Synchronous world.
+    - JS is a synchronous and single threaded language.
+But due to callbacks, we can do async things in JS.
+- Event Listener
+- Garbage Collection and removeEventListeners
+    - Event listeners are heavy as they form closures.
+So even when call stack is empty, EventListener won't free up memory allocated to count as it doesn't know when it may need count again.
+So we remove event listeners when we don't need them (garbage collected) onClick, onHover, onScroll all in a page can slow it down heavily.

 # Episode 15 : Asynchronous JS and Event Loops